FreeFem/FreeFem-doc/source/introduction/new-features.rst

 Boundary Element Method
 -----------------------

-Allows to define and solve a 2d/3d BEM formulation and rebuild the associated potential
+Allows to define and solve a 2d/3d BEM formulation and rebuild the associated potential.
+The document is in construction.